jupyter-server/jupyter-scheduler/docs/contributors/index.md

 # Contributors

-This page is for people who wish to contribute to Jupyter Scheduler directly,
+This page is for people who wish to contribute to Jupyter Scheduler directly.

 Developers wishing to extend or override Jupyter Scheduler should instead refer to our {doc}`developer's guide </developers/index>`.